tarcilaalvess/Data_Analysis_Python/README.md

 - **Pandas**: For data manipulation and analysis.
 - **Matplotlib & Seaborn**: Libraries for creating charts and visualizations.
 - **Scikit-learn**: For building and evaluating machine learning models.
 - **Jupyter Notebooks**: Development environment used to build, test, and document the projects.

+## Available Projects:

+### Hangman Game in Python:

+- **Objective**: Develop an interactive Hangman game using Python, reinforcing concepts of programming logic, list manipulation, and loop structures.
+- **Tools**: Python (Google Colab).